 If you’re not quite ready to shell out the bucks to hire a professional web designer to build your whole site, you’ve got options.
 There are great web design tools at your fingertips.

 Weebly is considered by some to be the easiest to use web design service available on the net.
-Weebly provides plenty of customizable templates and a drag-and-drop interface that makes building a site easy for even the most inexperienced web designer.
+Weebly provides plenty of customizable templates and a drag-and-drop interface, making building a site easy for even the most inexperienced web designer.

 Squarespace is another online DIY web design service.
 They are known for their award-winning templates and a wide range of customization options.
 The customization options may be a bit overwhelming if you’re new to design, but the resulting control is great.